 (1)Yes, ‘high functioning’ and ‘low functioning’ are labels for autism that are no-longer used, advocated or diagnosed.
 But, they are still used conversationally.
 And people given a diagnoses are often ‘used’ to their ‘label’, even if it isn’t one that’s politically correct, or up-to-date.

 (2)WOW – this individual’s viewpoint (of Asperger’s-type autism spectrum disorder profiles not really ‘being proper’ autism) is concerning!

 This way of thinking perpetuates what (in the author’s opinion) can be described as a widely-held myth that there is ‘mild’ autism, which means the diagnosed person supposedly does not struggle so much as someone with ‘severe’ autism.

-Obviously many documents, features and clinical documents have for years used ‘severe’ and ‘mild’ terms when discussing autism, but many people feel now that it isn’t helpful.
+Obviously, many documents, features and clinical documents have for years used ‘severe’ and ‘mild’ terms when discussing autism, but many people now realise that it isn’t helpful.

-This autism blogger really believes that autism is autism, and the differences seen by the people surrounding the autistic person are simply differences being observed by the outside world – they are not necessarily differences from the autistic person’s point of view.
+Surely, autism is autism, and the differences seen by the people surrounding the autistic person are simply differences being observed by the outside world – they are not necessarily differences from the autistic person’s point of view?

 Who defines high and low functioning autism?